StudentRND/Code-Evangelist-Manual/misconceptions.md

 - Students who registered for the event because it seems fun, but don't know how they'll contribute.
 - Students interested in business or marketing.

+# Have individualized interactions with students.

-# As the event progresses, look for ways to encourage attendees to participate in coding on their teams.
+As the event progresses, you'll need to look for ways to encourage attendees to participate in coding on their teams, which means:

+1. remembering what they're interested in.
+2. identifying points where you can engage those interests.
+3. acting on it.

+You should